Pelagial/P7_fontaine_alla/backend/README.md

 ## Installation ##

-Here are the dependancies you need to install:
+Here is the config to use:
 - NodeJS 12.14 or 14.0.
 - Nodemon 2.0.15